 Step 4 - Check the results

 When configuring the Reprice rules, you can check how a rule affects individual items.
-To do this, go to the desired Reprice rule, click on 'Save rule' and then on 'Selected items' on the right-hand side.
+To do this, go to the desired Reprice rule, click on 'Save rule', and then on 'Selected items' on the right-hand side.
 You will see a list of all the items impacted by this rule.
-When you click on a single item, you will the item overview including the Prices on Bol.com, the Repricer settings, and the 'Do not compete with settings' (in case of 'Competitor targeting' strategy) for that product:
+When you click on a single item, you will see the item overview including the Competitors, the Repricer settings, the 'Do not compete with' settings (in case you opted to use the 'Competitor targeting' strategy) for that product, and the event history:

-- The Prices on Bol.com show a list of the prices of different sellers on Bol.com (including you) and whether you compete with the seller in question or not.
+- The Competitors tab shows a list of prices of the different sellers on Bol.com (including you) and whether you compete with the seller in question or not.

 - The Do not compete with shows the parameters of sellers you do not want to compete with for this product (Competitor targeting only).

 - The Event history shows the price changes that happened for the product.
 When you click on 'info' you can find more information about the reason for the price change.

 You can also check what the Repricer updates will actually do in the Results step under 'Repricer updates'.
 In this overview, you will see all the most recent price changes triggered by the Repricer.
 There are also different statuses:

 - Dry Run: If you still have the Repricer status on Dry-run, the individual updates will also show this here.

 - Sent: This means that this price is sent to Bol.com.

 - Error: Channable encountered an error in sending the price update to Bol.com.